Low floor trams

-There are nearly 100 low-floor trams on Melbourne’s tram network.
-The majority of services on routes 96 and 109 are low-floor trams.
+There are more than 130 low floor trams on Melbourne’s tram network.
+All services on routes 19, 96 and 109 are low floor trams.

 Low floor trams have two allocated spaces for passengers using wheelchairs or mobility aids.
 This area is inside the double-door marked with a wheelchair symbol.

 For information about mobility aid specifications (including wheelchairs, scooters or motorised vehicles), see Mobility aids.

 Some low floor trams have buttons that alert the driver to activate the ‘bridging plate’ to bridge the gap between the tram and the platform.

 On other low floor trams, a specially marked call button overrides the automatic door closing mechanism to allow passengers using wheelchairs or mobility aids extra time to enter or exit the tram.
 These trams also have an external door release (a blue button) to help passengers using wheelchairs.

 To find out if the next tram at your stop will be a low floor tram, use tramTRACKER®.
 Get the free tramTRACKER® app for iPhone or Android, or visit yarratrams.com.au. tramTRACKER® is also available by phone, call 1300 MYTRAM (IVR call cost $0.25/higher for STD/Mobiles).